-Due to the COVID-pandemic, the OSA was moved to Athens.
+Due to the COVID-pandemic, the OSA was held in Athens.

 The Academy: Character | Benefits